Constraining the heavy leptophilic neutral gauge bosons through the $Z\to\ell^+\ell^-$, $W^\pm\to\ell^\pm\nu_\ell$, and $h\to\ell^+\ell^-$ decays: Correction to the SM Observables

 The new abelian gauge bosons $Z^\prime_{ij}$, being neutral and leptophilic, can generate one-loop corrections to the leptonic decay modes of $W^\pm$, $Z$, and Higgs.
-However, since such decay channels are well-measured through the collider searches, a BSM contribution may result in strong constraints to the associated parameter space, i.e., $\{M_{ij},\,g^\prime_{ij}\}$.
+However, since such decay channels are well-measured through the collider searches, a BSM contribution may result in notable constraints to the associated parameter space, i.e., $\{M_{ij},\,g^\prime_{ij}\}$.
 The present paper follows this strategy to test the feasibility of a massive $Z^\prime_{ij}$ in the mass ranges $\geq \mathcal{O}(10^2)$ GeV.
-As mentioned in Sec.~\ref{sec:bound}, a major part of the lighter mass regime has already been excluded through various experiments.
+Note that, as mentioned in Sec.~\ref{sec:bound}, a major part of the lighter mass regime has already been excluded through various experiments.
 Therefore, the one-loop corrections to the SM observables can produce only trivial bounds for $M_{ij}< \mathcal{O}(10^2)$ GeV.
-For example, the exclusion limit corresponding to one-loop corrected $Z\to\tau^+\tau^-$ decay in the presence of $Z^\prime_{\mu\tau}$ can supersede the neutrino trident bound only in the region $\{M_{\mu\tau}\geq 300~{\rm GeV},\,\,g^\prime_{\mu\tau}\geq 0.5\}$~\cite{De:2025hay}.